scogonw/Scogo_Edge_Router/README.md

     - [ ] Check if rutty UI could be integrated in Argon/Luci theme, left bottom section as <Device Terminal>, this should be only visible to root user

 - Surya:
-  - [ ] Create a new image and do the folllowing
     - [ ]  `replace value="<%=duser%>" with value="scogo"` in /usr/lib/lua/luci/view/themes/argon/sysauth.htm
+    - [ ]  If link-1 is showing packet drops or link flapping or fluctuating, then mwan3 should automatically make link-2 as primary and link-1 as secondary.
+This should be done automatically without any manual intervention.

 - Keyur :
     - [ ] discuss how notification service could be extended to push data over Webhooks or HTTP endpoint to create new service tickets on scogo platform or on 3rd party ticketing system